hoangph271/fortuneteller/README.md

 ## And the Fortune teller said...!

-> Even though the Camper walks through the valley of the shadow of PEs, she shall fear no evil, for #HHP is with her...!
+> Even though the Camper walks through the valley of the shadow of FEs, she shall fear no evil, for #HHP is with her...!

 ```javascript